Dufour Aerospace aEro 3 (defunct)

 In 2016, the company built and flew one of the world’s first electric aerobatic planes, the aEro 1.
 As the company's entrance into the development of electric aircraft, the aEro 1 was extremely successful.
 Since then, Dufour Aerospace used simulators to test their eVTOL concept designs, tested and flew their subscale VTOL Technology Demonstrator 550 times, made plans for making and testing more subscale prototypes, and began preparations to make full scale production aircraft, the aEro 2 and aEro 3.

-- Aircraft type: hybrid-electric or eVTOL EMS aircraft
+- Aircraft type: Hybrid-electric or eVTOL EMS concept design aircraft

 - Piloting: Piloted